idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/systems/transfers.md

 A Postprocessor transfer allows a transfer of scalar values between applications

 - When transferring to a `MultiApp`, the value can either be put into a `Postprocessor` value or can be put into a constant `AuxVariable` field
-- When transferring from a `MultiApp` to the master, the value can be interpolated from all the sub-apps into an auxiliary field
+- When transferring from a `MultiApp` to the parent application, the value can be interpolated from all the sub-apps into an auxiliary field

-!listing multiapp_postprocessor_transfer/master.i block=Transfers
+!listing multiapp_postprocessor_transfer/parent.i block=Transfers